Sammy Corporation: Corporal changes as Sammy Corporation

-During 1997, The corporate name of the company changed from Sammy Industry Co., Ltd. to Sammy Corporation.
+During 1997, the corporate name of the company changed from Sammy Industry Co., Ltd. to Sammy Corporation.
 Within this year, Sammy Corporation launched Ultra Seven, the first pachinko machine to utilize characters.
 In 1998, Sammy Corporation created a Corporate-owned building which was used as a logistics centre in Sapporo city, Hokkaido in order to increase their market and distribution share.
 Sammy Corporation created a subsidiary called Sammy Amusement Service Co., Ltd., which was established in Toshima-ku, Tokyo, Japan & Hanwha Dongil Building, Myeongdong, Seoul, South Korea to increase sales for arcade game machines.
 Sammy Corporation also opened another amusement arcade called "Sammy's Street 118," in Oji Kita-ku, Tokyo.
 During this time, it also launched the Ultra Man Club 3, a pachislot machine with CT functions.

 In 1999, Sammy Corporation went into a capital participation with Spike Co., Ltd. Vaill Co., Ltd. was created as a joint venture subsidiary with Spike Co., Ltd. Within this year, a subsidiary called Underground Liberation Force Inc., was established in Shibuya-ku, Tokyo as a means for Sammy Corporation to enter into the music industry.
 During this time, Sammy Corporation registered stock on the OTC market.
 Within this year, it also launched GeGeGe No Kitaro, the first pachislot machine that used an LCD screen.

 In 2000, Sammy Corporation opened nine sales offices around Japan in order to increase the market share of pachinko and pachislot machines.
 In order to increase pachislot machine distribution, Sammy Corporation made a business alliance with K. K. Aristocrat Technologies for pachislot manufacturing distribution.
 Within this year, Sammy Corporation invested in further subsidiaries by making RODEO Co., Ltd. (formerly Barcrest Co., Ltd.), a subsidiary and placed a stake in video game developer Dimps Corp.
 In 2001, Sammy began OEM supply to K. K. Aristocrat Technologies.
 In this year, it was listed in the first section of the Tokyo Stock Exchange.
+Later that year, Sammy hired former Tradewest executive John Rowe to start out Sammy Entertainment to publish games for the niche American market, which later became Sammy Studios and now High Moon Studios.